Sixth Annual Farm to Table Dinner

 A symbol of the American Revolution and Paul Revere’s 1775 ride to warn the countryside of the British invasion, the America 250th Traveling Lantern will be on permanent display in Indianapolis at the Indiana War Memorial after making its way through Indiana’s counties.

 The lantern is a symbol of the signal displayed on April 18, 1775, from the steeple of Boston’s Old North Church.
-Patriot leaders displayed the lanterns in the church steeple as a signal how the British troops would leave Boston, with the famous line “One if by land, two if by sea,” memorialized in the poem “The Midnight Ride of Paul Revere” by Henry Wadsworth Longfellow.
+Patriot leaders displayed the lanterns in the church steeple as a signal that the British troops would leave Boston, with the famous line “One if by land, two if by sea,” memorialized in the poem “The Midnight Ride of Paul Revere” by Henry Wadsworth Longfellow.

 Revere, along with William Dawes, Dr. Samuel Prescott, and others rode to inform colonial patriots that British forces were crossing the Charles River by boat.